fuchsteufelswild/MiniProjects/README.md

 - Simple Ray Tracer <br>
-  More information can be found in the directory. <br>
+  Basic Ray Tracer implemented with pure C++.
+Detailed information can be found in the corresponding directory. <br>

 - Simple RDT protocol. <br>
-  More information can be found in the directory.
+  Extended UDP protocol to support Reliable Data Transfer.
+Supports different ways to send a single file from source to the destination with RDT.
+Detailed information can be found in the corresponding directory. <br>

 - Web-based board game. <br>
-  More information can be found in the directory.
+  Simple web-based configurable board game created with python, Django(python framework), and javascript.
+Detailed information can be found in the corresponding directory. <br>